Privacy Policy

 For privacy-related enquiries, data access requests, complaints, or to exercise any of your rights, contact:

-This Privacy Policy is governed by the laws of the State of Victoria, Australia.
-Phoenix Health is committed to ongoing compliance with the Privacy Act 1988 (Cth), the Privacy and Other Legislation Amendment Act 2024 (Cth), and the Health Records Act 2001 (Vic).
+This Privacy Policy is governed by the laws of New South Wales, Australia.
+Phoenix Health is committed to ongoing compliance with the Privacy Act 1988 (Cth), the Privacy and Other Legislation Amendment Act 2024 (Cth), and the Health Records and Information Privacy Act 2002 (NSW).